-When it comes to homeschooling your child with special needs, you want to do the same: find all the books, websites, and resources you can get your hands on about your child’s diagnosis.
-But, what happens when your child’s diagnosis is rare?
-Or, when your child presents with symptoms that fall under several conditions?
-What happens when no book, website, or educational program exists with your child’s name on it?
+When it comes to supporting a neurodivergent or chronically ill/disabled child in education, you want to do the same: find all the books, websites, and resources you can get your hands on about the child’s diagnosis.
+But, what happens when the child’s diagnosis is rare?
+Or, when the child presents with traits that fall under multiple conditions?
+What happens when no book, website, or educational program exists with the child’s name on it?

-Does this mean that you can’t homeschool your child with special needs?
+Does this mean that you can’t support the learner?

-The good news is that you most certainly can homeschool, even if an educational program for your child’s diagnosis does not exist.
-This article explains why it’s recommended to teach to symptoms and not to a diagnosis.
+The good news is that you most certainly can, even if an educational program for the child’s diagnosis does not exist.
+This article explains why it’s recommended to teach to traits and not to a diagnosis.

-Diagnosis, according to Dictionary.com, is defined as “the process of determining by examination the nature and circumstances of a diseased condition.”
-Some examples of specific diagnoses are Down Syndrome, Dyslexia, or ADHD.
+According to Dictionary.com, diagnosis is defined as “the process of determining by examination the nature and circumstances of a diseased condition.”
+Some examples of specific diagnoses are Down Syndrome, Dyslexia, and ADHD.

-Why it’s best to teach to symptoms rather than a diagnosis
+Why it’s best to teach to traits rather than a diagnosis

 - A medical/neurological diagnosis is too broad.
-There are no two children alike even within the same diagnosis.
+There are no two children alike, even within the same diagnosis.
 A child with Dyslexia may present with many of the common traits of Dyslexia, but certainly, will not have all.
-It’s best to focus time and energy on what your child truly needs rather than the entire checklist of dyslexic characteristics.
+It’s best to focus time and energy on what the child truly needs rather than the entire checklist of dyslexic characteristics.

-- Allows for individualized educational planning and teaching.
-If you pay attention to and acknowledge your child’s strengths and challenges, you can teach to those first.
+- It allows for individualized educational planning and instruction.
+If you pay attention to and acknowledge the child’s strengths and challenges, you can develop those first.

-- Allows you to teach your child without having an official diagnosis first.
-Getting a diagnosis for your child is a family decision.
-Some families decide not to pay the heavy fees for testing, especially when they are certain of the results and would much rather not have a label.
-Some parents are placed on long waiting lists if they do wish to get a professional opinion.
-In the meantime, teaching to symptoms allows you to continue with your educational plans without penalizing your child’s progress.
+- It allows you to support the learner without having an official diagnosis first.
+Getting a diagnosis for a child is a family decision.
+Some families decide not to pay the heavy fees for testing, especially when they are certain of the results.
+Some parents are placed on long waiting lists if they do want to get a professional opinion.
+In the meantime, teaching to traits allows you to continue with your educational plans without penalizing the child’s progress.

-- Creates a bond between parent and child.
-When you are attuned to your child’s needs rather than on generalized recommendations on websites, you will find that you will connect with your child in ways you couldn’t before.
+- It creates a bond between parent/teacher and learner.
+When you are attuned to the child’s needs rather than on generalized recommendations, you will find that you will connect with the learner in ways you couldn’t before.

-- Helps build confidence in the student.
-When you teach to your child’s specific needs, you will allow your child to feel successful and he will be better motivated to keep working on building his skills.
+- It helps build confidence in the student.
+When you teach to the child’s specific needs, you will allow them to feel successful and inspired.

 What to look for

-When teaching to symptoms, there are several questions you need to ask yourself:
+When teaching to traits, there are several questions you need to ask yourself:

-- What learning style does my child most rely on (visual, auditory, tactile/ kinesthetic)?
+- What learning style does the child most rely on (visual, auditory, tactile/ kinesthetic)?

-- Does my child have gross motor difficulties?
+- Does the child have gross motor difficulties?
 What are the difficulties?

-- Does my child struggle with fine motor skills?
+- Does the child struggle with fine motor skills?
 What does that look like?

-- Does my child have long or short-term memory difficulties?
+- Does the child have long or short-term memory differences?

-- What are my child’s behaviors like when working on a new task?
+- What are the child’s behaviors like when working on a new task?
 A familiar task?
-A task he has mastered?
+A task they have mastered?

-These questions will help you pinpoint the markers that apply most to your child, thereby becoming short-term and long-term learning goals.
-They will also make searching for answers in books, online or in forums better streamlined.
+These questions will help you pinpoint the markers that apply most to the learner, thereby becoming short-term and long-term learning goals.
+They will also make for targeted searches in books, online, or in forums.